 An associate psychology professor at California State University studied the personality and social skill differences between only children and children with siblings.
 As children and adults, she found the two groups remarkably similar.
 In short, singletons turn out as socially competent as children with siblings and make friends just as easily.

-- Happiness without siblings
+- Only child benefits: happiness without siblings

 Some parents wonder if their firstborn will want or miss a sibling, or will feel a sense of loss if they don’t have one.
 But many onlies don’t feel disadvantaged that there wasn’t another child in the house to play with.